Homemade Granola Recipe

 Ingredient Swaps

-Nut-free -> Replace nuts with pumpkin seeds and sunflower seeds.
+- Nut-free?
+Replace the nuts with pepitas (green pumpkin seeds) and sunflower seeds.

-Want extra protein? -> Add hemp seeds or chia seeds.
+- Want extra protein?
+Stir in hemp seeds or chia seeds, which also add a boost of omega-3s.

-Prefer it sweeter? -> Increase maple syrup by 1–2 tablespoons.
+- Prefer it sweeter?
+Increase the maple syrup by 1 to 2 tablespoons.

-Lower sugar -> Reduce maple syrup slightly and skip dried fruit.
+- Lower sugar?
+Reduce the maple syrup slightly and skip the dried fruit.

 Equipment Needed